asteroid-team/asteroid/egs/dns_challenge/README.md

 `run.sh --tag with_cool_loss` will save all results to `exp/train_dns_with_cool_loss`.
 You'll also find the corresponding log file in `logs/train_dns_with_cool_loss.log`.
+- If you want to change the data generation config, go the `storage_dir`, change the noisyspeech_synthesizer.cfg accordingly and restart from stage 2.
+Be aware that this will overwrite the previous json files in `data/`.

 The data download, dataset creation and preprocessing will take a while (around a day in my case).
 From stage 4 (training), be sure you have